EADS shareholders back sweeping ownership change

 | AMSTERDAM

-AMSTERDAM Airbus parent EADS EAD.PA won backing for sweeping changes in its structure, claiming "emancipation" from political interference as shareholders tore up a Franco-German ownership pact in favour of greater management freedom.
+AMSTERDAM Shareholders have backed sweeping changes at aerospace group EADS EAD.PA, tearing up a Franco-German ownership pact in favour of rules its leaders hailed as "emancipation" from political interference.

-Investors in Europe's largest aerospace group also on Wednesday approved a maximum buyback of 15 percent of the group's shares, worth 5.1 billion euros (£4.4 billion) at current prices, but Chief Executive Tom Enders said market conditions would set the actual amount.
+Shareholders in the Airbus parent also approved a maximum buyback of 15 percent of the group's shares, worth 5.1 billion euros (£4.4 billion) at current prices, but Chief Executive Tom Enders indicated he would not make use of the entire allocation after recent price gains.

-Created from a merger of French, German and Spanish assets with a tight rein on strategy, Europe's answer to Boeing (BA.N) has often been swept up in Franco-German industrial tensions, most notably when A380 superjumbo delays led to job cuts.
+Created from a merger of French, German and Spanish assets with strict controls on management independence, Boeing Co (BA.N) rival EADS has been seen as a stage for Franco-German industrial tensions at various points, most notably when the A380 superjumbo went over budget.

-Although the simplified structure and a new board have been welcomed following a decade in which EADS served as lightning rod for squabbles over industrial policy, shares in the group fell more than 3 percent as Spain moved to sell part of its stake sooner than expected.

-Enders said the new rules would limit government involvement to the roles of regulator or customer, giving EADS management the independence of a "normal" company despite the fact that core government stakes are rising to 28 percent from 20 percent.
+Enders said the new rules would limit government involvement to the role of regulator or customer, handing management independence despite the fact that core government stakes are rising to 28 percent from 20 percent to help unravel the pact.

 Changes include a majority-independent board to be led by former Thales (TCFP.PA) CEO Denis Ranque.